Drug challenge in the allergy clinic (1308)

 - There will be a breathing test if the patient has asthma or breathing problems.

 - The patient will take a small amount of the medicine.
-If there is no reaction after 20 to 30 minutes, a larger amount will be given.
-This is often done in 1 to 3 steps.
+If there is no reaction after 30 minutes, a larger amount will be given.
+The patent will then wait up to 60 minutes and we will watch for any reaction.
+Or

-- A clinic drug challenge normally lasts about 2 to 3 hours.
+- A clinic drug challenge may last up to 2 to hours.

 How do I prepare for a drug challenge?